Andrew Maitland-Makgill-Crichton: Career

-Crichton's father had spent much of his career with the Queen's Own Cameron Highlanders in India.
-He sent Andrew to Wellington College with a view to him entering the military.
 However, after Crichton left school, he entered the world of business, joining Gray, Dawes and Co. in 1929.
-He moved over to Mackinnon Mackenzie in 1931 and worked for them in India, where they were agents for P&O. In the years before World War II, he worked at their offices in Colombo, Ceylon, and latterly in Bombay.
-During the war, he was seconded to the Government Headquarters in Delhi as the Deputy Director of Movements with responsibility for shipping with the rank of lieutenant colonel.
+He moved over to Mackinnon Mackenzie in 1931 and worked for them in India, where they were agents for P&O.

+In the years before World War II, he worked at their offices in Colombo, Ceylon, and latterly in Bombay.
+During the war, he was seconded to the Government Headquarters in Delhi as the deputy director of Movements with responsibility for shipping with the rank of lieutenant colonel.

-When the war ended, he returned to Mackinnon Mackenzie, but after three years moved over to P&O; in 1951, he became a General Manager at the company.
-While he remained there till 1965, he took up extra posts in the meantime, becoming Chairman of the National Association of Port Employers (1958–65) and Vice-Chairman of the British Transport Docks Board (1963–68).
+When the war ended, he returned to Mackinnon Mackenzie, but after three years moved over to P&O; in 1951, he became general manager at the company.
+While he remained there till 1965, he took up extra posts in the meantime, becoming chairman of the National Association of Port Employers (NAPE; 1958–65) and vice-chairman of the British Transport Docks Board (1963–68).
 In the former role, he backed dockers' calls for pay rises which frustrated Conservative ministers who were pressing for public sector pay cuts.

-His work as Chairman of Overseas Containers Limited from 1965 has been described as the "pinnacle" of his career; OCL was a consortium set up by P&O, the British and Commonwealth Shipping Co., the Ocean Steam Ship Co.
+His work as chairman of Overseas Containers Limited from 1965 has been described as the "pinnacle" of his career; OCL was a consortium set up by P&O, the British and Commonwealth Shipping Co., the Ocean Steam Ship Co.
 (Blue Funnel), and Furness, Withy & Co.
 It was there that he was tasked with overseeing large savings in cost and time before he retired in 1973.

 Crichton held a number of other directorships and corporate posts at various points in his career: at Standard Chartered Group, Inchcape Insurance Holdings, the London Tin Corporation and Butler's Warehousing and Distribution.
-He was also Vice-Chairman of the Port of London Authority between 1967 and 1976, a member of the Baltic Exchange and an arbitrator for the Police Council of Great Britain.
+He was also vice-chairman of the Port of London Authority between 1967 and 1976, a member of the Baltic Exchange and an arbitrator for the Police Council of Great Britain.
 He died on 29 October 1995.